cypher256/java-extension-pack/README.md

 # Features

-The JDK, build tools, terminal and other settings are automatically configured and updated at startup according to the current environment, as shown below.
+The JDKs, build tools, terminal and other settings are automatically configured and updated at startup according to the current environment, as shown below.
 If you want to disable all auto-configuration features, set `javaAutoConfig.enabled` to `false`.
 However, `java.import.gradle.java.home` and `maven.executable.path` are always prepend to the `PATH` in the terminal.
 <br>
 <br>